adrianlungu/OpenCore-Z490-UD-rev-10/README.md

 ### My computer does not seem to boot

-Without CSM Support enabled (and 4G Decoding), the setup does not boot with Radeon 580 GPU (or probably any other dedicated GPU) for some reason.
-Might be fixed in one of the later BIOS updates but I have not tested them yet so I cannot confirm that 4G Decoding is enabled by default.
+Without CSM Support enabled (and 4G Decoding), the setup does not boot with my Sapphire Radeon 580 GPU for some reason.

 ## Special Thanks To